Media releases play an essential role in the world of blended media.

 Recent Interviews with Robyn Braley

 I love doing interviews about Body Language.
 I am asked to analyze the body language of political leaders during provincial and federal election TV debates.
-The link will take you to 6 radio interview in September 2021.
+The link will take you to 6 radio interviews in September 2021.

 Interviews on Toronto, Hamilton, London, Winnipeg, and 2 Calgary radio stations